-- The federal government participated in the purchase of meals when the declared family income falls below a certain level.
-The website to apply for Free or Reduced lunch is: https://washkl2.org/food-service/free-and-reduced School lunch status is confidential and there is no indication on a student meal ticket status. - School breakfast is served daily and starts at 8:40 am.
-Breakfast is \$1.75, reduced breakfast is \$0.30.
-If your child qualifies for free or reduced lunch they will qualify for free or reduced breakfast. - Lunch is served daily.
-School prices are \$2.25, \$0.40 for reduced lunch and \$4.00 for visiting children or adults.
+- ●The federal government participates in purchasing meals when the declared family income falls below a certain level.
+The website to apply for Free or Reduced lunch is: https://washkl2.org/food-service/free-and-reducedSchool lunch status is confidential, and there is no indication of a student meal ticket status. - •School breakfast is served daily and starts at 8:40 am.
+Breakfast is \$1.75, and reduced breakfast is \$0.30.
+If your child qualifies for free or reduced lunch, they will qualify for free or reduced breakfast. - Lunch is served daily.
+School prices are \$2.25, \$0.40 for reduced lunch, and \$4.00 for visiting children or adults.
 Lunch and breakfast money can be paid in the morning.
-You may choose to pay a week or a month in advance which is appropriate also.
+You may choose to pay a week or a month in advance, which is appropriate also.
 Please have your child bring his/her money to the office and include the student's name on your check.
 When sending cash, please put it in an envelope with your child's name on it. - Milk can be purchased separately.
 Milk is \$0.50 a carton.
-Even students who qualify for free and reduced lunch must pay \$0.50 a carton when they bring a lunch from home. - It is the responsibility of the parent to keep track of their child's lunch account.
-This can be accessed on Powerschool.
+Even students who qualify for free and reduced lunch must pay \$0.50 a carton when they bring a lunch from home. - ●It is the parent's responsibility to keep track of their child's lunch account.
+This can be accessed on PowerSchool.
 Automated phone calls are sent home as reminders.